Skip to main content

 framing.method = "newline_delimited"

-Now let's start Vector to start send logs to Quickwit.
+Now let's start Vector so that we can start sending logs to Quickwit.

 Search logs